 Q: How big of a wood chipper do I need?

 The size of your wood chipper depends on the number of loads you will be processing and the overall size of your property.
-Be sure to consider the maximum size of tree branches that the chipper can handle, as you do not want to overload your machine.
+Consider the maximum size of tree branches the chipper can handle, as you do not want to overload your machine.
 Most homeowners won’t need a professional-grade design and will benefit from a mini wood chipper that also functions as a shredder/mulcher.

 Q: What should I look for when buying a wood chipper?

-The best wood chipper for your yard will be durable, powerful, and give you the option to clear small clippings and thicker branches.
+The best wood chipper for your yard will be durable, powerful, and allow you to clear small clippings and thicker branches.
 Remember, gasoline-fueled models are more powerful than their electric counterparts, so they’re best suited for large properties.
 However, if you’re worried about noise levels and environmental impact, electric is the way to go.